Florune/florune-documentation/src/terms.md

 ---

-# **6. Privacy & Data Protection (NO KYC, NO PERSONAL DATA)**
+## **6. Privacy & Data Protection (No KYC, No Personal Data)**

-Florune follows strict **data minimalism** and collects **no personal information**.
+Florune collects **no personal information**:

-Florune does **not** collect:

-* names
-* email addresses
-* phone numbers
-* national IDs or documents
-* biometric data
-* wallet keys or secrets
+* names, email addresses, phone numbers, IDs, biometric data, wallet keys, IP-linked identity, or location
-* IP-linked identity
-* behavior tracking
-* KYC information
+* no KYC or tracking of user behavior
-* location information

 ### **Authentication**

-Florune does **not** use:

-* traditional third-party authentication
-* OAuth
-* Firebase Authentication
-* email/password systems
-* phone number verification
-* cloud identity providers

-Your identity keys are generated and stored **locally on your device only**.
+* Identity keys are generated and stored **locally**
+* Florune does **not** use third-party authentication, OAuth, Firebase, email/password, or phone verification

 ### **Analytics**

-Florune may collect **non-personal diagnostic data** strictly for:

-* error reporting
-* crash analytics
-* performance improvement

-These analytics:
+* Only non-personal diagnostic data may be collected for crash reports or performance monitoring

-* contain **no personal data**
+* Analytics **do not contain personal data** and **can be disabled**
-* contain **no identity information**
-* can be **disabled at any time** in the settings

-No sensitive information is ever transmitted.

 ---

-# **7. User Responsibilities**
+## **7. User Responsibilities**

 By using Florune, you agree to:

-1. Secure your private keys, passphrases, and devices.
+1. Secure your private keys, passphrases, and devices
-2. Maintain your own backups.
+2. Maintain your own backups
-3. Ensure your usage complies with the laws applicable to **your own jurisdiction**.
+3. Comply with local laws in your jurisdiction
-4. Understand that blockchain transactions are irreversible.
+4. Understand that blockchain transactions are **irreversible**
-5. Accept that smart contracts data cannot be undone or modified by Florune.
+5. Accept that smart contract data cannot be modified by Florune

 You assume full responsibility for your digital assets.

 ---

-# **8. Escrow and Dispute Handling**
+## **8. Escrow, Smart Contracts & Upgrades**

-Florune provides smart-contract-based **escrow functionality**.
+Florune provides smart-contract-based escrow functionality.

 However:

 * Florune does **not** mediate disputes
 * Florune cannot modify smart contract states
 * Escrows may **lock** until all parties reach agreement
-* Florune cannot reverse or override contract states
 * Locked funds cannot be released without action of parties

-Parties must resolve disputes independently.
+**Smart Contract Upgrades**:

+* Florune may release updates or improvements to smart contracts
+* Users may **choose whether or not to adopt updates** at their own discretion
+* The Platform provides **no guarantee** regarding outcomes, performance, or compatibility of upgraded contracts

 ---

+## **9. Limitations of Use & Intellectual Property**

+**Ownership & Protection**:

+* All components of Florune™, including smart contracts, dApps, ABIs, APIs, algorithms, documentation, and UI/UX, are the **sole property of Hassan Qasemi**, under copyright and the **Contract Foundry Project**, and are **patent pending**

+**User Obligations**:
+By using Florune, you agree that you will not:

+1. Modify, copy, prepare derivative works of, decompile, or reverse engineer any materials or software
+2. Remove, alter, or obscure copyright, patent, trademark, or other proprietary notices
+3. Transfer, distribute, or mirror materials to any other server, platform, or person
+4. Abuse, disrupt, or interfere with Florune services
+5. Connect unauthorized third-party proxies, clients, or external systems to Florune smart contracts or dApps

+---

-# **9. Prohibited Uses**
+## **10. Prohibited Uses**

 Users may **not** use Florune for:

-* harmful unlawful activity of any kind
-* dissemination of illegal or harmful content
-* exploitation, abuse, or harm
-* fraud or deception
+* Illegal, harmful, or abusive activity
-* money laundering
+* Fraud, deception, or money laundering
-* malicious software distribution
-* hacking or attempting to exploit the Platform
+* Exploitation or hacking attempts
-* bypassing technical restrictions
+* Bypassing technical restrictions

-Violations may lead to restrictions within the technical limits of the Platform.
+Violations may lead to restrictions **within the technical limits of the Platform**.

 ---

-# **10. Age Restriction**
+## **11. Age Restriction**

-Florune is intended for users:

-* **22 years of age or older**
+Florune is intended for users **22 years of age or older**.

-We do not knowingly allow access to individuals below this age.
+Access by individuals under this age is prohibited.

 ---

-# **11. Intellectual Property**

-All intellectual property on Florune—including:

-* codebase
-* smart contracts
-* algorithms
-* protocols
-* branding
-* documentation
-* UI/UX

-is owned by and/or licensed to the **Contract Foundry Project**.

-All components are **copyright-protected** and **patent pending**.

-Unauthorized copying, alteration, reverse engineering, or distribution is strictly prohibited.
+## **12. Jurisdiction**

+Florune is governed exclusively by the laws applicable to its operational jurisdiction.
+The Platform does **not** recognize external jurisdiction except where legally required.
+Florune does **not provide legal, regulatory, or dispute resolution services**; users are solely responsible for resolving disputes.

 ---

-# **12. Jurisdiction**

-Florune is governed exclusively by the laws and regulations applicable to its operational jurisdiction.

-Florune does **not** accept or recognize external jurisdiction unless required by the applicable laws.

----

-# **13. Limitation of Liability**
+## **13. Limitation of Liability**

 Florune is **not liable** for:

-* lost private keys
-* lost access
-* lost assets
+* Lost private keys, access, or assets
-* smart contract exploits
+* Smart contract exploits
-* downtime
-* system failures
+* Downtime or system failures
-* transaction errors
+* Transaction errors
-* indirect, direct, incidental, or consequential damages
+* Indirect, direct, incidental, or consequential damages

 Use of the Platform is entirely **at your own risk**.

 ---

-# **14. Amendments**
+## **14. Amendments**

 Florune may update these Terms at any time due to:

-* technical changes
+* Technical changes
-* legal changes
+* Legal changes
-* new features
+* New features
-* security improvements
+* Security improvements

-Continued use of the Platform constitutes acceptance of any updated terms.
+Continued use of the Platform constitutes acceptance of updated Terms.

 ---

-# **15. Contact Information**
+## **15. Contact Information**

 For legal or administrative inquiries:
 **[info@florune.net](mailto:info@florune.net)**

+---

+This version is now:

+* Fully professional and integrated
+* Covers **IP, reverse engineering, TM, proxy restrictions**
+* Clarifies **smart contract upgrades**
+* Explicitly addresses **dispute handling, non-custodial responsibilities, privacy, warranties, and liability**

+---

+I can now also prepare a **Persian version** of this complete Terms document, fully polished and ready for your platform, if you want.

+Do you want me to do that next?